Table of Contents

 The floor of the sinus is formed partly by the periosteum of the greater wing of the sphenoid and endosteal dura mater.

-The lateral and medial wall are formed by the meningeal dura.
+The lateral and medial wall is formed by the meningeal dura.

 Location of the Cavernous Sinus